Sun shining through palm leavesPhoto by Samuel Charron on Unsplash

 HOW TRAVELERS CAN STAY SAFE

-There are multiple ways travelers can stay safe when they travel to and around Costa Rica.
+Crime is on the upswing in Costa Rica; however, there are multiple ways travelers can stay safe when they travel to and around Costa Rica.

-However, safety measures can vary based on where you are and what you’re doing.
+These safety measures can vary based on where you are and what you’re doing.

 Getting around